-Vanuatu has two mobile services, TVL and DigiCel.
+Vanuatu has two mobile services, Vodaphone and DigiCel.
 Both are great in Port Vila and the service varies considerably when out in the islands.
 So which service should you go with?
-TVL or DigiCel?
+Vodaphone or DigiCel?

-Coverage: TVL or DigiCel - which is better?
+Coverage: Vodaphone or DigiCel - which is better?

-The DigiCel coverage map. opens in Jamaica.
-If you zoom out you can then zoom into Vanuatu.
-But when I tried it there were no coverage data shown.
 Yachts have reported Digicel actually works really well in many remote island anchorages.
-But in some areas they could only get TVL.
+But in some areas they could only get Vodaphone.
+There is not, at the moment, any good coverage maps online.

 Answer: Can't be sure.
 Reception of the two services varies from anchorage to anchorage even on the same island.

 Data access on your smart phone, tablet, USB dongle or WiFi Hotspot is inexpensive when compared to Internet Cafes.
 Both networks offer GSM, 3G and 4G+